kemalyst/kemalyst/README.md

 ### Middleware HTTP::Handlers

 There are 6 handlers that are pre-configured for Kemalyst:
- - Logger.instance - Logs all requests/responses to the logger configured.
+ - Logger - Logs all requests/responses to the logger configured.
- - Error.instance - Handles any Exceptions and renders a response.
+ - Error - Handles any Exceptions and renders a response.
- - Static.instance - Delivers any static assets from the `./public` folder.
+ - Static - Delivers any static assets from the `./public` folder.
- - Session.instance - Provides a Cookie Session that can be accessed from the `context.session`
+ - Session - Provides a Cookie Session that can be accessed from the `context.session`
- - Params.instance - Unifies the parameters into `context.params`
+ - Params - Unifies the parameters into `context.params`
- - Router.instance - Routes requests to other handlers\controllers based on the HTTP method and path.
+ - Router - Routes requests to other handlers\controllers based on the HTTP method and path.

 Other handlers available for Kemalyst:
- - BasicAuth.instance(username, password) - Provides Basic Authentication.
+ - BasicAuth - Provides Basic Authentication.
- - CORS.instance - Handles Cross Origin Resource Sharing.
+ - CORS - Handles Cross Origin Resource Sharing.
- - CSRF.instance - Helps prevent Cross Site Request Forgery.
+ - CSRF - Helps prevent Cross Site Request Forgery.

 You may want to add, replace or remove handlers based on your situation.
 You can do that in the Application configuration `config/application.cr`: